 This is not an all-inclusive list, but is intended to serve as a communication guide.
-Main Office -718-263-9770
+Main Office - 718-263-9770

-You have a concern about homework The Teacher You have a concern about anything going on in your child's classroom - your child's academic performance, content of class work, social interactions between your child and others The Teacher You lost your permission slip for the field trip The Teacher You need to take your child out of school early Note to Teacher or Call Main Office You want to visit the classroom The Teacher Your child is home sick (Please call between 7:30 and 8:30 a.m.)
-The Main Office You'll be unexpectedly late picking your child up at school The Main Office You need to reach your child in the classroom The Main Office You need to leave a message for a teacher The Main Office Your child lost his/her glasses The Teacher/Main Office Your child is having adjustment difficulties The Teacher and/or The Guidance Counselor You need school events information Principal Monthly Newsletter, Ps196q.edublogs.org/ or pa196.org, Parent Coordinator You see an unsafe situation on or around school property The Main Office You want to know if school is cancelled due to inclement weather Call 311 or you will be contacted by the school notification system.
-You want to help with a PA event Email info@pa196.org You need information regarding the After School Program Maria Romero (339-788-7797) You need general PA information Email info@pa196.org You have a classroom concern that you have tried but have been unable to resolve directly with your child's teacher Administration You don't know who to call The Parent Coordinator (ext.
+You have a question about bussing - grades K - 2 - Beth Szabo Main Office (ext.
+1144) You have a concern about homework The Teacher You have a concern about anything going on in your child's classroom - your child's academic performance, content of class work, social interactions between your child and others The Teacher You lost your permission slip for the field trip The Teacher You need to take your child out of school early Note to Teacher or Call Main Office You want to visit the classroom The Teacher Your child is home sick (Please call between 7:30 and 8:30 a.m.)
+The Main Office You'll be unexpectedly late picking your child up at school please call before 2:45 p.m.
+The Main Office You need to reach your child in the classroom The Main Office You need to leave a message for a teacher The Main Office Your child lost his/her glasses The Teacher/Main Office Your child is having adjustment difficulties The Teacher and/or The Guidance Counselor You need school events information Principal Monthly Newsletter, Ps196q.edublogs.org/ or pa196.org, Parent Coordinator You see an unsafe situation on or around school property Security Agent/The Main Office You want to know if school is cancelled due to inclement weather Call 311 or you will be contacted by the school notification system.
+You want to help with a PA event Email info@pa196.org You need information regarding the After School Program Maria Romero (339-788-7797) or afterschoolps196@gmail.com You need general PA information Email info@pa196.org You have a classroom concern that you have tried but have been unable to resolve directly with your child's teacher Parent Coordinator or Administration You don't know who to call The Parent Coordinator (ext.
 1145)